 On the other hand, if you want a more activist story, consider this: what if the reason the sphinxes are tweaking history and shaping stories is because they are creating a point in the distant future that they CAN move their civilization to?
 Essentially, it’s an even longer game than the Lords of Dust.
 Each shift—each hero tested—is shifting the number of a combination lock.
 At some point they will create the future they are looking for, five thousand years from now, when Sphinx Atlantis can leap forward in time and be saved.
 So they could, essentially, be from both the past AND the future.

-But What About Zenobaal?
+What about Zenobaal?

 Dragons of Eberron presents the idea of Zenobaal, a rogue dragon who refers to itself as “The Prophecy Incarnate”.
 One aspect of Zenobaal is that he has an alliance with a gynosphinx named Maris-Kossja, and that they have a brood of half-dragon gynosphinx offspring.
 How does that fit with this idea?